iterative/link-check/README.md

 ### output: string[]?

 This is a list of output strategies to use on the current run.
-Both runners can use "consoleLog" and "exitCode", and the GitHub Action has a third "checkAction" mode to output to GitHub Actions.
+Both runners can use "consoleLog" and "exitCode", and the GitHub Action has a third "checksAction" mode to output to GitHub Actions.

 ### failsOnly: boolean